UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 $\text{load imbalance factor} = \frac{\text{Workload of most loaded worker}}{\text{average workload of workers}}$

-For a perfect load-balanced calculation this will be equal to 1.0, which is equivalent to all workers having exactly the same amount of work.
-In general, it will be greater than 1.0.
+For a perfect load-balanced calculation this will be equal to 1.0, which occurs when all workers have exactly the same amount of work.
+In practice, it will always be greater than 1.0.
-It is a useful measure because it allows you to predict what the runtime would be for a perfectly balanced load on the same number of workers, assuming that no additional overheads are introduced due to load balancing.
-For example, if the load imbalance factor is 2.0 then this implies that, in principle, we could halve the runtime (reduce it by a factor of 2) if the load were perfectly balanced.
+The load imbalance factor can be a useful measure; it allows you to predict what the runtime would be for a perfectly balanced load on the same number of workers - assuming that no additional overheads are introduced by the load balancing.
+For example, if the load imbalance factor is 2.0 we could reduce the runtime by up to a factor of 2 if the load were perfectly balanced.

 ---